LiohMoeller/mfc/readme.txt

   Command line for the terminal:  sudo apt-get install timidity

+TRUBBLESHOTTING
+- Reset all setting: Delete the configuarion, the hidden file <.uumfc>
+  in the home directory.

 MANUAL REMOVAL
+- Delete the program directory, for example  <~/uumfc>.
-- Delete the program directory.
+- If the settings are to be removed: Delete the hidden file <.uumfc> in the home directory.

-RELEASE NOTES VERSION 0 / alpha
+RELEASE NOTES VERSION 0 / beta
--
+- Cross over Version of MindFlucClock.
+- Notification with text or sound.
+- Specification by user: Time interval in minutes, text notification, sound notification.

 CONCEPT, DESIGN